rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards/Power Standard.md

 Power providers must be implemented in a way that their output to the bus can be programatically disabled.

-Power providers must monitor their output voltage, and report it
+Power providers must monitor their output voltage, and report it regularly.

-**IP** devices are permitted and recommended to power their internal circuitry independent of the bus connection, to permit optimization around the nominal voltage-supplying capability of the power providing circuitry, and/or to better-utilize the power supply's capacity that cannot be delivered to the bus.
-Any power provided internally does not detract from the 6.5 watt requirement to the bus.
-Internal circuitry powered in this way cannot also draw power from the bus.
+Power providers must power any internal electronics from the power source independent of the 6.5 watt bus power minimum. **IP** devices may permanently connect the Consumer to their Provider, and then not draw any power from the bus. **OP** devices must prioritize their internal supply over bus power.

 ## Power Consumer Requirements